DMH-HARQ: Reliable and Open Latency-Constrained Wireless Transport Network: Algorithm Design

 In realistic scenarios of deployment, such a time complexity can critically challenge the online computation of optimal \ac{DMH-HARQ} schedule, especially due to the time-varying channel gains $g_i$, which leads to high delay and significant power consumption.
-To address this issue, it is a practical solution to implement a \ac{LUT} in each node, which that contains a set of offline solved dictionaries regarding various channel conditions.
+To address this issue, it is a practical solution to implement a \ac{LUT} in each node, which that contains a set of offline solved dictionaries regarding various channel conditions{, i.e., the integer \ac{DP} algorithm is pre-executed offline, only the \acp{LUT} must be deployed at different relaying nodes}.
 Since the operation of searching for a specific entry in a dictionary-based LUT has only a time complexity of $\mathcal{O}(1)$, the devices can be rapidly adapted to the appropriate specification w.r.t. the real-time channel measurement, leading to an overall time complexity as low as $\mathcal{O}(I)$ for the entire $I$-hop \ac{DMH-HARQ} process.